Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Regular Languages.md

-Regular Languages: These are the simplest class of languages in the Chomsky hierarchy, and they can be defined using **regular expressions** or recognized by [[finite automata]].
+**Regular Languages**: These are the simplest class of languages in the Chomsky hierarchy, and they can be defined using **regular expressions** or recognized by [[finite automata]].
 - A language L over an alphabet Σ is called a regular language if it can be